jrfnl/clearPHP/rules/no-nested-ternary.md

 ```

-The following code will is legit :
+The following code is legit:

 ```php
 <?php